 While working with lists, you often encounter situations where you need to find specific values or perform statistical analysis based on these values.
 This could involve tasks such as identifying the minimum or maximum value in a list, determining the frequency of certain elements, calculating various statistical measures, etc. One of the common tasks among them is to find an index of the minimum value in the list using Python.
 Assuming that you’re already familiar with the list, its syntax, and its uses, we will discuss different methods by which we can access the index of the minimum value in the list.

-If you want to learn more about lists in Python, See Python List Tutorials
+To learn more about lists in Python, See Python List Tutorials

 Given a list of n integers, find the index of elements whose value is minimum among all the elements in the list.
 We will discuss the following two cases: